 - Views on opportunities that can be taken to inform policy

-The event itself will be organised into two sessions and one panel discussion to focus specifically on:
+The event itself was organised into two sessions and one panel discussion to focus specifically on:

 - Building culture and the protection of the natural/historic environment into the Planning System;